 This can also be from genetics and afflicts many in their 20’s and older leaving them feeling self-conscious about their appearance.
 The upper and lower eyelids often lose elasticity as well and start to sage while fat can accumulate under the lower eyelids, leaving a shadow, deeper tear trough, and under eye wrinkles.
 Patients will start to complain about looking tired, having eyelid bags, puffy eyes, and under eye bags.
 Often they are frustrated with others continually asking if they are tired and/or angry when they aren’t.

 Surgery was traditionally the only option available and in a lot of cases, is still recommended for full under eye rejuvenation.
-But today, our UFP providers use andvanced techniques and injection treatments, sometimes in combination with surgery, to rejuvenate under eye wrinkles and restore a more youthful, refreshed appearance.
+But today, our UFP providers use advanced techniques such as injection treatments, laser resurfacing, sometimes in combination with surgery, to rejuvenate under eye wrinkles and hollowing to restore a more youthful, refreshed appearance.

 A good candidate is any patient who suffers from tear trough or under eye deformity and desires correction.
 It’s important the patient has good to excellent health and realistic expectations regarding their outcome.